record of my Andrews ancestors is the marriage of Thomas

 History books say Louis XVI, with his family, tried to escape France in 1791.
 They were recaptured and he was guillotined in 1793.
 His son Louis XVII (the Dauphin) died in prison in 1795 aged 10.
 DNA testing reported in Time Magazine 1st May 2000 confirms this.

 Frances Sarah (Aunt Fanny), also unmarried, may have lived with, at times, with Elizabeth.
-She was a tayloress by profession; she travelled and reputedly enjoyed a full social life She also lived in Bay Street Brighton.
+She was a tayloress by profession; she traveled and reputedly enjoyed a full social life She also lived in Bay Street Brighton.
 Later she helped raise the children of John Kelly and Mary Ann Kelly (Andrews) and also the children of John Andrews Kelly.

 Louis Bernard Andrews, the youngest son, was a coach builder and wheelwright in Footscray during the 1880s.
 His marital status is unknown.
 Contact was lost and the family feels he went to the goldfields of West Australia and also South Africa.
 His death was reported from Woodanilling, WA in 1924.

-family of Bridget Tracy lived in the counties of
+family of Bridget Tracy lived in the

-Offaly (Kings) and Galway
+counties of Offaly (Kings) and Galway

 in Ireland.
 The town of Ballinasloe